 Connectors are no longer packaged with the Connect images in Confluent Platform 1.6.

 You must redeploy those connectors by adding them to the Connect image,

-For more information on extending a Docker image, see Extend the Connect
+workers.
+For more information on extending a Docker image, see Build

 <dockerfile-dir>to add one or more connectors to the